Learning in Reception

 Reception 2020 Admissions

-Twydall Primary School would like to invite any existing or new parents with children starting Reception in September 2020 to an Open Morning.
+Twydall Primary School would like to invite any existing or new parents with children starting Reception in September 2021 to our Open Events.

 Please contact the school office on 01634 231761 or email@example.com to register your attendance.